Retirement annuities: is the tax refund worth it?

 Examples of how an RA provides tax relief

-To keep the calculations simple and to focus solely on the tax relief offered by saving for retirement, we assume in all our examples that you had no other tax-deductible expenses, such as medical aid premiums, and made no donations to public benefit organisations.
+To keep the calculations simple and to focus solely on the tax relief offered by saving for retirement, we assume in all our examples that you had no other tax-deductible expenses.
 We also assume that you are younger than 65.
 After age 65 you enjoy higher tax rebates.

 Example 1: You earn R500 000 and contribute 15% to an RA

 Using the SARS tax tables and current primary rebate of R15 714, we calculate that you would have paid income tax of R106 725 if you didn’t contribute any amounts to a retirement fund.
 However, your 15% contribution to an RA (0.15 x 500 000 = 75 000) reduces your taxable income from R500 000 to R425 000.
 As a result, you need to pay income tax of only R81 850, not R106 725.
 This means, if you earned R500 000 during this tax year, your 15% contribution to an RA saves you R106 725 – 81 850 = R24 875 in tax!